ecielyang/ERStruct/README.md

 ## Other Details
 Please refer to our paper
 > *An Eigenvalue Ratio Approach to Inferring Population Structure from Whole Genome Sequencing Data*.

+If you have any question, please contact the email eciel@connect.hku.hk.